KxSystems/arrowkdb/docs/reference.md

 1.  prints schema information to stdout
 1.  returns generic null

-??? warning "For debugging use only"
+> :warning: **For debugging use only**
+>

-    The information is generated by the `arrow::Schema::ToString()` functionality and displayed on stdout to preserve formatting and indentation.
+> The information is generated by the `arrow::Schema::ToString()` functionality and displayed on stdout to preserve formatting and indentation.

 ```q
 q)f1:.arrowkdb.fd.field[`int_field;.arrowkdb.dt.int64[]]